Mentoring, Professional Support, and Educational Workshops for Therapists

 Founder: EMDR & Brainspotiing In Color Group

-EMDR Consultant & Advanced Trainer
+EMDR Consultant & Trainer

 BSP Consultant